tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 generically, when the DTLS handshake uses a PSK-based key exchange.
-Servers which process 0-RTT requests and send 0.5-RTT responses without a cookie exchange risk being used in an amplification attack if the size of outgoing greatly exceeds the size of those that are received.
+Servers which process 0-RTT requests and send 0.5-RTT responses without a cookie exchange risk being used in an amplification attack if the size of outgoing messages greatly exceeds the size of those that are received.
 A server SHOULD limit the amount of data it sends toward a client address before it verifies that the client is able to receive data at that address.
 A client address is valid after a cookie exchange or handshake completion.